grondak/noticeavoid/README.md

   3/4/2023: Adding some few initial files with some sample/test code
   3/6/2023: Added one lookie loo on top of playfield
   3/7/2023: Fixed a minor timing issue for the lookie loo versus the playfield
-  3/8/2023: Added credits section to README.md and added 2nd lookie loo. fixed CRT Probe timing errors
+  3/8/2023: Added credits section to README.md and added 2nd lookie loo.
+Fixed CRT Probe timing errors

 ## Credits:
 These sites encourage coders to learn and use their works.
 I appreciate the boosts and want to give back.
 Please use their ideas and tools.
 There would be no Notice Avoid without these contributions.
 8Blit for his [awesome efforts](https://www.8blit.com/) and his [awesome Github site](https://github.com/kreiach/).
+I'm a Patreon patron- you should check this out immediately!
 8bitworkshop for their [site](https://8bitworkshop.com/) and Javascript CRT Probe debugger
 alienbill for their [2600 programming site and tooling](https://alienbill.com/2600/)
 [DASM 6502 assember](https://dasm-assembler.github.io/)